Baneberries are erect native perennial woodland plants, 1 to 2 1/2 feet high.

 Above: The 2 to 3 times, 3-parted leaflets are held high on stiff stems.
 The long flower stalks arise from the leaf stem.

-Below: 1st photo - The inflorescence is a more rounded cluster than those of the White Baneberry.
+Below: 1st photo - The inflorescence is usually a more rounded cluster than those of the White Baneberry.
 2nd photo - The jointed stems and leaf stalks - the stem below is free of leaves.

 Below: Fruit begins green in color then changing to bright red.
 Note the thin greenish stalks of each berry which remain green to brownish at maturity - not red.

 Below: The wedge shaped baneberry seeds, typical in number obtained from one berry.

 Notes: Red Baneberry is indigenous to the Garden area.
 Eloise Butler catalogued it on May 25, 1907; in addition in 1910 she planted some plants that she obtained in Cokato, MN, and on July 11, 1912 more plants from Foley, MN.
 This plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and she planted seeds in 1953.
 Susan Wilkins added plants in 2009, '12, and '13.
 Red Baneberry is native to Minnesota in most counties throughout the state except a few in the SW quadrant.
 It is found throughout North America except the SE quadrant of the U.S. from Texas east to the coast.
-A. pachypoda, the White Baneberry, is the only other species of Actaea found in Minnesota.
+A. pachypoda, the White Baneberry, is the only other species of Actaea found in North America.

 Medicinal Lore: Tilford (Ref. #39) reports that clinical herbalists have found Red Baneberry useful as a strong antispasmodic.
 The root is considered a strong alternative to Black Cohosh as a herbal remedy for menstrual cramping and menopausal discomforts.
 Densmore (Ref. #5), in her study of the Minnesota Chippewa reports the same use but refers to the roots of those plants of the species which bear the white berries.
 The plants that bear red berries are said to be used for diseases of men.
 Care had to be taken in any case, as large quantities of baneberry consumed may cause cardiac arrest.